Making progress through our Indigenous Housing Initiative

 “These projects will further develop students’ skills, empowering them to effect change within their communities,” says Peterson.
 “The impact of the training program stretches beyond education.
 A positive change such as a new picnic shelter for community members to enjoy can really bring people together by fostering a sense of community.”

 The Indigenous Housing Initiative is the largest community investment in Cenovus’s history.
-It involves the commitment of $50 million over five years to build approximately 200 much-needed homes in Indigenous communities and train approximately 120 students.
+It involves the commitment of $50 million over five years to build approximately 200 much-needed homes in Indigenous communities and train community members in housing construction.